NodeMixaholic/LowJS/README.md

 ## What is LowJS?

 LowJS provides web support for, and is the wife project of Pyeta.
-Pyeta, but made for PyScript
+Pyeta, but made for PyScript and the web.

 ```
 <link rel="stylesheet" href="https://pyscript.net/latest/pyscript.css" />